Mogudu (film)

-Mogudu is a 2011 Indian Telugu-language drama film produced by Nallamalapu Srinivas (Bujji) on Lakshmi Narasimha Productions banner and directed by Krishna Vamsi.
-Starring Gopichand, Taapsee with Rajendra Prasad, Roja in supporting roles with music composed by Babu Shankar as his debut.
+Mogudu is a 2011 Indian Telugu-language drama film produced by Nallamalupu Srinivas (Bujji), under Sri Lakshmi Narasimha Productions, and directed by Krishna Vamsi.
+It stars Gopichand and Taapsee Pannu with Rajendra Prasad and Roja in supporting roles with music composed by Babu Shankar as his debut.
 The film recorded as utter flop at box office.
 The film is all about how a man truly becomes husband when he understands his wife and wins her love.
 The film released on 4 November 2011.

 Plot

-Bujji (Gopichand) is the only son of a wealthy and influential farmer Anjaneya Prasad (Rajendra Prasad).
+Bujji (Gopichand) is the only son of wealthy and influential farmer Anjaneya Prasad (Rajendra Prasad).
 The family is well knit together and has strong values and attachments.
 Bujji comes across Raja Rajeshwari (Taapsee) in unexpected circumstances and falls in love with her.
 Raja is the daughter of a powerful politician Chamundeshwari (Roja) and Shankar Rao (Naresh).
-The families agree to the marriage and just when everything seems nice and happy.
+The families agree to the marriage and everything seems to go smoothly.

 After the marriage, Prasad asks Raja to grab the gowri devi idol and get in to the car which Raja's maternal grandmother refused to due to some bad omens may happen.
 But Chamundeshwari's assumption of Bujji might break it off with Raja creates a fight between the families.
 Prasad's second son-in-law grabs the idol.
 Seeing this, Chamundeshwari slaps him.
 In shock, Prasad slaps Chamundeshwari.
 In return, Chamundeshwari Slaps him with her slipper leaving everyone in shock.
 But Bujji enters the scenario and slaps Chamundeshwari where Raja slaps him for beating her mother.
 Raja, starts to cry and throws her Mangala sutra on Bujji's face leaving everyone astonished.